Are you feeling the call to become a small business owner and are considering investing in a laundromat business?

 The bottom line is that laundromats can be a tremendously profitable business model, but they can be a risky investment, too.

-If you purchase a place in a desirable location, you maintain that place to top-notch condition, and you have a steady stream of happy customers, you might just find yourself on the highway to laundry riches.
+If you purchase a place in a desirable location, you maintain that place in top-notch condition, and you have a steady stream of happy customers, you might just find yourself on the highway to laundry riches.
 Good luck!